mariuslundgard/opstore/README.md

 * Composable.
 Keep sizes small and roll your own store by only bundling the operators you need.
 * Extensible.
 Add your own operators and middleware.
 * Observable.
 Subscribe to partial and/or every state change.
 * Message-driven.
-Every operation is dispatched as messages, which enables such things as logging and event sourcing.
+Every operation is dispatched internally as a message, which enables such things as logging and event sourcing by way of middleware.

 ## Motivation
 `opstore` was built to make it easier to build “vanilla” web apps.
-Being able to listen to state changes in certain part of the state tree, makes it possible to create tiny render cycles that’s simple to reason about and perform well.
+Being able to listen to state changes in certain part of the state tree, makes it possible to create tiny render cycles that are simple to reason about and perform well.

-It’s based on ideas from [Redux](http://redux.js.org/), [Redis](https://redis.io/), [Firebase](https://firebase.google.com/) and [Yr](https://www.yr.no/en)’s source code.
+This project is based on ideas from [Redux](http://redux.js.org/), [Redis](https://redis.io/), [Firebase](https://firebase.google.com/) and [Yr](https://www.yr.no/en)’s source code.

 ## Usage